Kuranishi spaces as a 2-category

 \begin{thm} There are equivalences of weak\/ $2$-categories

 where\/ $\dMan,\dOrb$ are the strict\/ $2$-categories of `d-manifolds' and `d-orbifolds', as in the author {\rm\cite{Joyc2,Joyc3,Joyc4}} and\/~{\rm\S\ref{kt36}}. \end{thm}

 Thus, m-Kuranishi spaces and d-manifolds, and Kuranishi spaces and d-orbifolds, are for most purposes interchangeable.
-This means that theorems about d-manifolds and d-orbifolds proved in \cite{Joyc2,Joyc3,Joyc4} translate easily to theorems about (m-)Kuranishi spaces.

-To understand the relationship between Kuranishi spaces and d-orbifolds, consider the two equivalent ways of defining ordinary manifolds: \begin{itemize} \item[(a)] As a Hausdorff, second countable topological space $X$ equipped with an atlas of charts $\bigl\{(V_i,\phi_i):i\in I\bigr\}$; or \item[(b)] As a Hausdorff, second countable topological space $X$ equipped with a sheaf of $\R$-algebras $\O_X^{C^\iy}$ which is embedded as a subsheaf $\O_X^{C^\iy}\subset\O_X^{C^0}$ of the sheaf $\O_X^{C^0}$ of continuous functions $f:X\ra\R$, such that $(X,\O_X^{C^\iy})$ is locally modelled on $(\R^n,\O_{\R^n}^{C^\iy})$, where $\O_{\R^n}^{C^\iy}$ is the sheaf of smooth functions~$f:\R^n\ra\R$. \end{itemize} If we try to define `derived manifolds' and `derived orbifolds' by generalizing definition (a), we end up with (m-)Kuranishi spaces (or something similar); if we try to do it by generalizing definition (b), we end up with d-manifolds and d-orbifolds (or something similar).
+To understand the relationship between Kuranishi spaces and d-orbifolds, consider the two equivalent ways of defining ordinary manifolds: \begin{itemize} \item[(a)] As a Hausdorff, second countable topological space $X$ equipped with an atlas of charts $\bigl\{(V_i,\phi_i)\colon i\in I\bigr\}$; or \item[(b)] As a Hausdorff, second countable topological space $X$ equipped with a sheaf of $\R$-algebras $\O_X^{C^\iy}$ which is embedded as a subsheaf $\O_X^{C^\iy}\subset\O_X^{C^0}$ of the sheaf $\O_X^{C^0}$ of continuous functions $f\colon X\ra\R$, such that $(X,\O_X^{C^\iy})$ is locally modelled on $(\R^n,\O_{\R^n}^{C^\iy})$, where $\O_{\R^n}^{C^\iy}$ is the sheaf of smooth functions~$f\colon \R^n\ra\R$. \end{itemize} If we try to define `derived manifolds' and `derived orbifolds' by generalizing definition (a), we end up with (m-)Kuranishi spaces (or something similar); if we try to do it by generalizing definition (b), we end up with d-manifolds and d-orbifolds (or something similar).

-Kuranishi spaces are more convenient than d-orbifolds if we wish to define `derived' versions of categories of `manifolds' which are not ordinary smooth manifolds, for instance, $C^k$-manifolds, or some classes of singular manifolds, or manifolds with exotic boundaries and corners.
-This is because in the Kuranishi neighbourhoods $(V_i,E_i,\Ga_i,s_i,\psi_i)$ on a Kuranishi space $\bX$, it is easy to take $V_i$ to be some different kind of `manifold', but smooth manifolds are built into the theory of d-manifolds and d-orbifolds at a deep level, in the notion of $C^\iy$-ring.
+Kuranishi spaces are more convenient than d-orbifolds if we wish to define `derived' versions of categories of `manifolds' which are not ordinary smooth manifolds, for instance, manifolds with corners of various kinds, or some classes of singular manifolds.
+This is because in the Kuranishi neighbourhoods $(V_i,\ab E_i,\ab\Ga_i,\ab s_i,\ab\psi_i)$ on a Kuranishi space $\bX$, it is easy to take $V_i$ to be some different kind of `manifold', but smooth manifolds are built into the theory of d-manifolds and d-orbifolds at a deep level, in the notion of $C^\iy$-ring.